-Occupational therapist; Optician; Optometrist; Pharmacist; Physical therapist; Physician assistant; Podiatrist; Psychiatric/mental health registered nurse; Psychologist; Registered dietician; Registered nurse; Registered nurse; Registered respiratory therapist; Speech and language pathologist.
+Certified nurse midwife; Chiropractor; Clinical nurse specialist; Dentist; Hearing aid supplier; Licensed clinical social worker; Licensed midwife; Licensed professional clinical counselor (LPCC); Licensed vocational nurse; Marriage and family therapist; Massage therapist; Naturopath; Nurse anesthetist (CRNA); Nurse practitioner; Occupational therapist; Optician; Optometrist; Pharmacist; Physical therapist; Physical therapist; Physician; Physician assistant; Podiatrist; Psychiatric/mental health registered nurse; Psychologist; Registered dietician; Registered respiratory therapist; Speech and language pathologist.
 Hemophilia Home Infusion Provider A provider that furnishes blood factor replacement products and services for in-home treatment of blood disorders such as hemophilia.
 A Participating home infusion agency may not be a Participating Hemophilia Infusion Provider if it does not have an agreement with the Claims Administrator to furnish blood factor replacement products and services.
 Home Health Aide An individual who has successfully completed a state- approved training program, is employed by a home health agency or Hospice program, and provides personal care services in the home.
-Hospital An entity that meets one of the following criteria: A licensed and accredited facility primarily engaged in providing medical, diagnostic, surgical, or psychiatric services for the care and treatment of sick and injured persons on an inpatient basis, under the supervision of an organized medical staff, and that provides 24-hour a day nursing service by registered nurses; A psychiatric health care facility as defined in Section 1250.2 of the California Health and Safety Code.
+Hospital An entity that meets one of the following criteria: A licensed and accredited facility primarily engaged in providing medical, diagnostic, surgical, or psychiatric services for the care and treatment of sick and injured persons on an inpatient basis, under the supervision of an organized medical staff, and that provides 24-hour a day nursing service by registered nurses; • A psychiatric health care facility as defined in Section 1250.2 of the California Health and Safety Code.
 A facility that is principally a rest home, nursing home, or home for the aged, is not included in this definition.
 Host Blue The local Blue Cross and/or Blue Shield licensee in a geographic area outside of California, within the BlueCard® Service Area.
 Independent Review Organization An entity that conducts independent external reviews of Adverse Benefit Determinations.
 Infertility A demonstrated condition recognized by a licensed Physician or surgeon as a cause for Infertility; or The inability to conceive a pregnancy or to carry a pregnancy to a live birth.
 Intensive Outpatient Program An outpatient treatment program for Mental Health Conditions or Substance Use Disorder Conditions that provides structure, monitoring, and medical/psychological intervention at least three hours per day, three times per week.
 Inter-Plan Arrangements The Claims Administrator's relationships with other Blue Cross and/or Blue Shield licensees, governed by the Blue Cross Blue Shield Association.
 Late Enrollee An eligible SFHSS Member or Dependent who declined enrollment in this coverage at the time of the initial enrollment period, and who subsequently requests enrollment for coverage, provided that the initial enrollment period was a period of at least 30 days.
 Coverage is effective for a Late Enrollee the earlier of 12 months from the date a written request for coverage is made or at the Employer's next open enrollment period.
 Medical Necessity (Medically Necessary) Benefits are provided only for services that are Medically Necessary.
-Services that are Medically Necessary include only those which have been established as safe and effective, are furnished under generally accepted professional standards to treat illness, injury, or medical condition, and which, as determined by the Claims Administrator, are: Consistent with the Claims Administrator's medical policy; Consistent with the symptoms or diagnosis; Not furnished primarily for the convenience of the patient, the attending Physician or other provider; Furnished at the most appropriate level that can be provided safely and effectively to the patient; and Not more costly than an alternative service or sequence of services at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of the Member's illness, injury, or disease.
-Questions?
-Contact bo hospital inpatient services that are Medically Necessary include only those services that satisfy the above bsglobalcore.com or 804-673-1177 for provider network and access to care.
+Services that are Medically Necessary include only those which have been established as safe and effective, are furnished under generally accepted professional standards to treat illness, injury, or medical condition, and which, as determined by the Claims Administrator, are:

+Consistent with the Claims Administrator's medical policy;

+- Consistent with the symptoms or diagnosis; - Not furnished primarily for the convenience of the patient, the attending Physician or other provider; - Furnished at the most appropriate level that can be provided safely and effectively to the patient; and - Not more costly than an alternative service or sequence of services at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of the Member's illness, injury, or disease.